Testing for plasma ammonia levels

 - Management should be guided by the clinical condition of the patient, rather than solely ammonia concentrations.

-In a hyperammonemic crisis, emergency management procedures should be followed:
+In a hyperammonemic crisis, emergency management procedures should be followed:12

-For the complete list refer to the Urea Cycle Disorders Consortium.
+For a more comprehensive discussion of emergency management procedures, refer to the Urea Cycle Disorders Consortium.

 Get instructions for 24/7 STAT delivery of CARBAGLU® (carglumic acid) for hospital emergencies